I gave the original glass making program a try at the glass workshop!

 ▲ Fukuji Shoten opened in May of last year.
 Among the carefully selected items that line the shelves, you can find original items that are only sold here.

-Located at the entrance facing Route 331, Fukuji Shoten sells a variety of handpicked products from the local area of Itoman as well as other regions, including crafts and delicious food items.
+Located at the entrance facing Route 331, Fukuji Shoten sells a variety of handpicked products from the local area of Itoman as well as other regions, and also has a selection of craft goods and delicious food items.

 I was really digging it.

-There’s a café in one corner of the shop.
-They have light meals and drinks.
+There’s a café in one corner of the shop, where they have light meals and drinks.

 ▲ This is the café inside Fukuji Shoten.
 You can order at the counter and take a seat to enjoy your food.